 Shahi Tukda or Shahi Toast is a royal dessert straight from the culinary utopia of Hyderabad.
-Made by deep frying the bread, soaking it in sugar syrup and then drizzling it with thick luscious rabdi, this Hyderabadi delight is one of the best yet easy to make Indian desserts.
-So, here’s how to make Shahi Tukda Recipe or Shahi Toast Recipe at home.
+Made by deep frying the bread, soaking it in sugar syrup, and then drizzling it with thick luscious rabdi, this Hyderabadi delight is one of the best yet easy to make Indian desserts.
+Here’s how to make it at home.

 What is Shahi Tukda?

-Shahi Tukda is a favourite dessert to make during festivals like Ramadan, Eid, Holi and Diwali.
+It is a favorite dessert to make during festivals like Ramadan, Eid, Holi, and Diwali.

 Some people bake the shahi toast after assembling it just as I do in Double ka Meetha and probably that is how it was done in earlier days, but this version tastes delicious too and if you are looking for a baked version, do check out my Double ka Meetha Recipe.